 Anatomy

-The Plantar Fascia (or plantar aponeurosis) is a broad, thick band of tissue that runs from under the heel bone (calcaneus), to the front of the foot.
-Its function is to provide support to your foot when standing and shock absorption when running.
+The Plantar Fascia (or plantar aponeurosis) is a broad, thick band of tissue under the foot.
+It runs from under the heel bone (calcaneus), to the ball of the foot.
+It provides support to your foot when standing and shock absorption when running.

 Plantar fasciitis or Plantar fasciopathy?